Dear IDL users,

 4) A new design.
 The last but definitely not the least improvement we’ve made, is our brand-new Web design.

 We’re almost finished redesigning the whole project, with only a few minor pages left for our next update.
 We hope you’ll enjoy this new look, since we wanted to give you something great in the 2020s.
-If you want to get some aesthetic enjoyment, check out how our site looks on mobile, tablet, and desktop devices.
+If you want to get some aesthetic enjoyment, check out how our website looks on mobile, tablet, and desktop devices.

 See you in a couple of months, when we’ll have another set of news for you to enjoy!